 If you and your partner are having trouble getting pregnant, you are not alone.
 The American Society for Reproductive Medicine estimates there are 6.1 million people dealing with infertility in the United States—roughly 10% of those trying to conceive.

 The gynecologic specialists at Norton Women’s Care are here to help.
 We provide a full range of infertility tests and treatment options to identify and address the issue.
-For more information about our comprehensive care, or to make an appointment with an infertility specialist, please call (502) 629-1234.
+Find an infertility expert or call (502) 629-1234 and we'll point you to the right specialist.

 What is infertility?